-House Bill 1389 amends Florida Statutes to enhance the confidentiality of communications and personal information related to the Public Employees Relations Commission (PERC).
-The bill exempts from public records any written communications prepared for or preliminary to PERC's issuance of orders, and it protects the personal identifying and location information of PERC's chair, commissioners, and hearing officers, as well as their spouses and children.
-Additionally, the bill clarifies that PERC's deliberations are closed to the public, while ensuring that hearings and oral arguments remain accessible.
-These changes are intended to safeguard the integrity of PERC's processes and the safety of its personnel, reflecting modern technological and operational needs.
+House Bill 1389 amends Florida Statutes to create specific exemptions from public records requirements for certain communications and personal information related to the Public Employees Relations Commission (PERC).
+The bill exempts written communications prepared for PERC's orders and the personal identifying information of PERC officials and their families, emphasizing the need for confidentiality to ensure the commission's effective operation.
+It also clarifies that while PERC's deliberations are closed to the public, hearings and oral arguments will remain accessible.
+The bill includes a contingent effective date and a statement of public necessity to justify these exemptions.

 Statutes affected: H 1389 Filed: 447.205, 119.071